Vendi Novelty Scores for Out-of-Distribution Detection: Experiments

 \subsection{Data-efficient OOD Detection}

 A major advantage of activation shaping and logit-based methods over other approaches is that they do not require access to a model's training data.
 This is useful in contexts where the training data is not available, or is too expensive to store.
-While VNS cannot operate without access to the training data, we show that VNS is just as effective if given $1\%$ of the data.
-We sample varying percentages of samples from each training ImageNet class and measure VNS's performance after being fit on this subset.
+While VNS cannot operate without access to the training data, we show that VNS can operate effectively with limited access to the training data.
+We sample varying percentages of samples from each training ImageNet class and measure VNS's performance after being fit on this subset, using the same hyperparameters throughout.
 In Figure \ref{fig:lessdata}, we see that even at tiny fractions, VNS provides accurate OOD detection.
-With $1\%$ of the data, VNS achieves an average FPR@95 of $39.55 \pm 0.03$ across models, compared to $38.99 \pm 0.02$ when given all of the data.
+With $1\%$ of the data, VNS achieves an average AUROC of $88.96 \pm 0.72$ across models, compared to $88.59 \pm 0.74$ when given all of the data.
 VNS's robustness to dataset size is likely due to two factors: (1) VNS incorporates logit information, which is unaffected by dataset size and (2) VNS only utilizes the largest eigenvalue from each class, which can be reliably estimated from small sample sizes.

 \glsresetall